 Fruit flies are tiny insects that love to feed on ripe or rotting fruits and vegetables, as well as other food that’s in the process of decaying or fermenting (think anything with sugar that’s been sitting out on your counter).
 These little pests reproduce quickly and can hitch a ride in grocery bags or from eggs laid in less-than-fresh food brought home from a grocery store.

 How to get rid of fruit flies: Some non-toxic fruit-fly kryptonite includes vinegar, salt, pepper, and wine.
-You can build a DIY fruit fly trap with these ingredients, a jar, and some plastic wrap.

 Additional pantry pest tips

 Inspect your dry goods immediately upon purchase and before you bring them into the house and buy grains in small quantities at the store.
 Be sure to regularly clean (and inspect) your pantry and cupboards.
 And if you find an infestation, contact a licensed pest professional, pronto.
 Worried about using harsh chemicals in your pantry?
 We love these chemical-free ways to get rid of household pests.